shaziya04f6/hello_world/README.md

 # hello_world
-This repository is for practising the  GitHub flow.
+This repository is for practising the  GitHub flow by author Shaziya syed.